rosasurfer/mt4-mql-framework/bin/README.md

 - - -

 ### What to do if the compiler cannot find required include files?
-To make the compiler find the framework's include files the directory a symbolic link pointing to `mql4/experts/include` must be created in `bin/experts`.
-There is no reliable way for the script to create that symlink in all different Windows versions, therefore the user has to do it manually.
-A comfortable way to manage Windows symlinks and junction is the free [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) by Hermann Schinagl.
+To make the compiler find the framework's include files a symbolic link pointing to `mql4/experts/include` must be created in `bin/experts`.
+There is no reliable way for the script to create the symlink in the different Windows versions, therefore the user has to do it manually.
+A comfortable way to manage Windows symlinks and junctions is the free [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) by Hermann Schinagl.